 - If using an oral syringe, place the prescribed dose into a 10-mL syringe and add one 10mg tablet.
 If higher doses are required, prepare an additional syringe.
 Do not break or crush tablets.
 Draw approximately 5 mL of water and 4 mL of air into the syringe.
 Place the filled syringe into a container (tip-up) for 3 minutes, until the tablets are in suspension.
 Gently invert the syringe 5 times immediately before administration.
 After administration of the prepared suspension, refill the syringe with 5 mL of water and 4 mL of air, and swirl the contents to suspend the remaining particles.
 Administer the entire contents of the syringe.

 - If using a small drinking glass, place a 10mg tablet into the glass containing approximately 25 mL of water.
 If higher doses are required, prepare an additional glass.
 Do not break or crush tablets.
 Allow 3 minutes for a suspension to occur.
 Stir the contents gently with a spoon, immediately before drinking.
 After administration of the prepared suspension, add 25 mL of water and stir with the same spoon to re-suspend the remaining particles.
 Administer the entire contents of the glass.

 - Administer the suspension immediately after preparing it.
 If not used within 60 minutes, throw it away. prepare in water only.

-- Tell your doctor immediately if you experience any new or worrying symptoms such as new or worsening cough, shortness of breath, chest pain, difficulty breathing or wheezing.
+- Tell your doctor immediately if you experience any new or worrying symptoms such as a new or worsening cough, shortness of breath, chest pain, difficulty breathing, or wheezing.

 - Store Afinitor tablets at room temperature, 20°-25°C (68°-77°F); excursions permitted between 15°C and 30°C (59°F and 86°F).